mastercomfig/mastercomfig/docs/support_me.md

+---
+description: Help me work on and improve mastercomfig!
+---

 # Support me

 You can support mastercoms using [Liberapay](https://liberapay.com/mastercoms/) or [Ko-Fi](https://ko-fi.com/mastercoms) with money, or you can gift items through [trade offers](https://steamcommunity.com/tradeoffer/new/?partner=85845165&token=M9cQHh8N).